 World Famous Pipeline Road (20 min. from Canopy Tower) FULL DAY

-Today we will search for the area’s super-rare specialties, the Rufous-vented Ground-Cuckoo and the Harpy Eagle, both recorded here.
-Eight species of wrens, 5 trogons, 4 puffbirds, 3 motmots, many tanagers and flycatchers, including the unusual Brownish Twistwing, Great Jacamar and Common Potoo, among others, are often found.
+Today we will search for the area’s most sought-after specialties, from the Great Jacamar and the Pheasant Cuckoo to the Rufous-vented Ground-Cuckoo and the Harpy Eagle, both recorded here.
+Eight species of wren, 5 trogons, 4 puffbirds, 3 motmots, and many tanagers and flycatchers, including the unusual Brownish Twistwing, are often found.
 Also, the calls of Streak-chested Antpitta and Black-faced Antthrush will lure us in!
-Army ant swarms are found occasionally, attended by a host of birds including, Bicolored, Ocellated & Spotted antbirds.
-Plus, we will hunt for Golden-collared, Red-capped & Blue-crowned manakins, always high on a birder’s list of favorites!
-Raptors include 3 forest-falcons, Tiny & Semiplumbeous hawks, Ornate & Black hawk-eagles (soaring overhead), as well as Carmiol’s & Sulphur-rumped tanagers, Purple-throated Fruitcrow, Black-crowned & Masked tityras, Cinnamon & Crimson-crested woodpeckers, Scarlet-rumped Cacique, Red-lored & Brown-hooded parrots, Collard Araçari, Pheasant Cuckoo, Speckled Mourner, Buff-throated Foliage-Gleaner, Black-mandibled & Keel-billed toucans, Black-striped, Northern Barred and Plain Brown woodcreepers!
+Army ant swarms are found occasionally, attended by a host of birds including Bicolored, Ocellated & Spotted Antbirds.
+Plus, we will hunt for Golden-collared, Red-capped & Blue-crowned Manakins, always high on a birder’s list of favorites!
+Raptors include 3 forest-falcons, Tiny & Semiplumbeous Hawks, Ornate & Black Hawk-Eagles soaring overhead.
+Other residents include Carmiol’s & Sulphur-rumped Tanagers, Purple-throated Fruitcrow, Black-crowned & Masked Tityras, Cinnamon & Crimson-crested Woodpeckers, Scarlet-rumped Cacique, Red-lored & Brown-hooded Parrots, Collared Araçari, Speckled Mourner, Buff-throated Foliage-Gleaner, Keel-billed & Yellow-throated Toucans, and Black-striped, Northern Barred and Plain-brown woodcreepers!
 As we cross several rivers, we search for Sunbittern and Green-and-rufous Kingfisher.
 To maximize our time in the field, we enjoy a nice picnic lunch along Pipeline Road—but with scope and binoculars at the ready!
-After lunch, we search for more species, including the elusive Wing-banded Antbird and Spot-crowned Antvireo, Moustached Antwren, Ruddy Quail-Dove and Marbled Wood-Quail!
+After lunch, we search for more species, including the elusive Wing-banded Antbird, Spot-crowned Antvireo, Moustached Antwren, Ruddy Quail-Dove, and Marbled Wood-Quail!
 Dinner at CANOPY TOWER.

 AM: Summit Ponds /Old Gamboa Road (10 min. from Canopy Tower)

-Old Gamboa Road and the associated ponds at Summit are great places to find Canal Zone birds of many types.
-At Summit Ponds we will scan for Green, Striated, Capped & Boat-billed herons as well as Green, Ringed, Amazon, Green-and-rufous (rare) & American Pygmy kingfishers, which are all resident here!
-Also we seek out Rusty-margined & Streaked flycatchers, Mangrove Swallow, Bat Falcon, Cocoa Woodcreeper and Lineated & Crimson-crested woodpeckers.
+Old Gamboa Road and the associated ponds at Summit are great places to find Canal Zone birds.
+At Summit Ponds we will scan for Green, Striated, Capped & Boat-billed Herons as well as Green, Ringed, Amazon, Green-and-rufous (rare) & American Pygmy Kingfishers, which are all resident here!
+We also seek out Rusty-margined & Streaked Flycatchers, Mangrove Swallow, Bat Falcon, Cocoa Woodcreeper and Lineated & Crimson-crested Woodpeckers.
 Going straight past the two ponds you’ll be on Old Gamboa Road, one of the birdiest spots around.
-This road passes through a variety of habitats and has plenty of specialties, including Blue Ground-Dove, Great Antshrike, Jet Antbird, Black-tailed & Royal flycatchers, Lance-tailed & Golden-collared manakins and the delightful Rosy Thrush-Tanager!
+This road passes through a variety of habitats and has plenty of specialties, including Blue Ground Dove, Great Antshrike, Jet Antbird, Black-tailed & Royal Flycatchers, Lance-tailed & Golden-collared Manakins and the delightful Rosy Thrush-Tanager!
 We also will find species like White-bellied Antbird, Yellow-bellied Elaenia, Yellow-backed Oriole, Boat-billed Flycatcher, Yellow-headed Caracara and more.
-Also resident are Gray-headed Chachalaca, with Spectacled Owl a real possibility, too, as the guides know where they often roost.
+Also resident are Gray-headed Chachalaca, with Spectacled Owl a real possibility too, as the guides know where they often roost.
 Lunch at CANOPY TOWER.

 PM: Chagres River N./Gamboa Grounds (15 min. from Canopy Tower)

-Here, along the banks and in the accompanying forest edges, Amazon, Green & American Pygmy kingfishers, as well as, Whooping Motmot and Cinnamon Woodpecker, Cinnamon & White-winged becards, are resident.
-We could also see species like Gray-necked Wood-Rail, Green & Striated herons, Black-tailed Flycatcher, Wattled Jacana, White-throated Crake and Anhinga.
-Good views of Rosy Thrush-Tanager have occurred here recently.
-Embera Indian trails lead from the river, and we often see them fishing from their canoes.
-In the river we search for Least Grebes, Muscovy & Black-bellied Whistling-Ducks, and along their trails we often find Little Tinamou, Scarlet-rumped & Yellow-billed caciques, Yellow-tailed Oriole and sometimes Blue Cotinga!
+Here, along the banks and in the accompanying forest edges, Amazon, Green & American Pygmy Kingfishers, as well as Whooping Motmot, Cinnamon Woodpecker, and Cinnamon & White-winged Becards, are resident.
+We could also see species like Gray-cowled Wood-Rail, Green & Striated Herons, Black-tailed Flycatcher, Wattled Jacana, White-throated Crake and Anhinga.
+There have been good sightings of Rosy Thrush-Tanager here recently as well.
+Indigenous Embera trails lead from the river, and we often see Embera villagers fishing from their canoes.
+In the river we search for Least Grebe, Muscovy Duck, and Black-bellied Whistling-Duck, and along their trails we sometimes find Little Tinamou, Scarlet-rumped & Yellow-billed Caciques, Yellow-tailed Oriole and even Blue Cotinga!

 AM: Rainforest Discovery Center (20 min. from Canopy Tower)

-After breakfast we depart to the Panamá Rainforest Discovery Center, which is an ecotourism and environmental education facility created and administered by Fundacion Avifauna Eugene Eisenmann.
+After breakfast we depart to the Panamá Rainforest Discovery Center, an ecotourism and environmental education facility created and administered by Fundacion Avifauna Eugene Eisenmann.
 It is located off Pipeline Road adjacent to Soberanía National Park.
 The center contains several attractions, the best of which is a 100-foot-tall observation tower, with 4 rest platforms—each stopping at a different layer of the rainforest.
 The view from the top is incredible!
-Here, we scan for hawks like Double-toothed Kite and Semiplumbeous Hawk.
+Here, we scan for raptors like Double-toothed Kite and Semiplumbeous Hawk and canopy birds like Scaled Pigeon, Pied Puffbird, and Blue Cotinga.
 Also, we explore the 1.1 kilometer circuit of well-maintained forest trails, one ending at a pond, which is excellent for birds!
-Snail Kite, Wattled Jacana, Little Blue Heron and Sungrebe are often resident at the pond, and along the trails we look for White-necked Puffbird, motmots, trogons, manakins, antbirds, wrens, tanagers, flycatchers and many others.
-The covered Visitor Center has several hummingbird feeders (attracting species that may be photographed easily), bathrooms, lunch tables and a small gift shop with drinks and snacks, so you won’t miss a second of Panama birding opportunity.
+Snail Kite, Wattled Jacana, Little Blue Heron, Least Bittern, and Sungrebe are often resident at the pond, and along the trails we look for White-necked & White-whiskered Puffbirds, motmots, trogons, manakins, antbirds, wrens, tanagers, flycatchers, and many others.
+The covered Visitor Center has several hummingbird feeders (attracting many species that may be photographed easily), bathrooms, lunch tables and a small gift shop with drinks and snacks.
 Lunch at CANOPY TOWER.

 PM: Miraflores Locks (optional)

-This afternoon you have the option to relax on your own, catch up on some photography, or you may want to visit Miraflores Locks Museum.
+This afternoon you have the option to relax on your own, catch up on some photography, or visit the Miraflores Locks Museum.
 In addition to seeing first-hand the operation of the Canal, with huge container ships negotiating the narrow locks, you may also explore the world-class museum there.
-Magnificent Frigatebirds are seen gliding overhead, so you won’t miss out on any Panama birding opportunities!
+Magnificent Frigatebirds can be seen gliding overhead, so you won’t miss out on any Panama birding opportunities!